S-AruZhan/programming-assignment-1/REPORT_TEMPLATE.md

 ## 1. Project Overview

 **Project Name:**
-(write your project name)
+Hydration Balance Calculator

 **What does your calculator do?**
-(Explain in 2–3 sentences what problem you are solving and what you calculate.)

-Example:
-This calculator calculates Body Mass Index (BMI) using weight and height.
-It also classifies the result into health categories.
+This tool calculates the optimal daily water intake based on a user's body weight and physical activity levels.
+It solves the problem of "one-size-fits-all" hydration advice by providing a personalized requirement grounded in physiological metrics.

 ---